-1. Biggest career fuck up
+Biggest fuck up?

 I owned it completely and apologised profusely.
 To my surprise, this changed the course of our relationship for many years to come.
 It actually provided a forum to tackle the challenges I was having.

-Whilst I wouldn’t recommend this approach for managing client relationships, I was lucky to have a client who was both forgiving, and receptive.
-I learned from this experience to never ever badmouth or underestimate a client.
+Whilst I wouldn’t recommend this approach for managing client relationships, I was lucky to have a client who was both forgiving and receptive.

 Flexible working conditions!
-In our industry (especially in Asia) there’s often a conservative corporate culture of measuring performance based on how long an employee spends behind their desk.
-Hours in the office are often used to measure productivity and it’s a gross miscalculation.
+In our industry (especially in Asia), there’s often a conservative corporate culture of measuring performance based on how long an employee spends behind their desk.
+Hours in the office are often used to measure productivity, and it’s a gross miscalculation.

-Some of the best talent in my team work flexible or part time hours and it works both for them and for our business.
-My team is small, nimble and agile and we’re rarely all in the office at the same time.
+Some of the best talent in my team work flexible or part-time hours, and it works both for them and for our business.
+My team is small, nimble and agile, and we’re rarely all in the office at the same time.

 Our worldwide CEO refers to it as “freedom through responsibility.”
-I have always had a very high degree of trust with the teams I have managed (trust being a fairly fundamental hiring requirement after all!) and I have yet to have a staff member abuse any flexibility or autonomy offered to them.
+I have always had a very high degree of trust with the teams I have managed (trust being a fairly fundamental hiring requirement, after all!), and I have yet to have a staff member abuse any flexibility or autonomy offered to them.

 One silver lining of the current COVID-19 climate is that it has highlighted how remote working and flexibility can work.
 The pandemic has forced a seismic shift in the way agencies operate, and this new norm will remain for the foreseeable future.

 Aside from never badmouthing a client…

 I worked with a remarkable woman around 15 years ago who was arguably the most senior woman in leadership in any global advertising agency at the time.
 I admired her tremendously.
-She gave me some advice that I didn’t fully grasp at the time (I was young, ignorant and confident) but it has stayed with me and means so much to me now in the way I operate as a leader.
+She gave me some advice that I didn’t fully grasp at the time (I was young, ignorant and confident), but it has stayed with me and means so much to me now in the way I operate as a leader.

-She said “never be apologetic for being a woman or for being feminine.
+She said, “Never be apologetic for being a woman or for being feminine.
 Gone are the days where you need to behave like a man to succeed.
 Use your femininity, your intuition, your empathy to drive you in your career.”

-I’ll leave you with a line from my all-time favourite poem ‘Desiderata’ by Max Ehrmann which I think applies as much inside the boardroom as it does out of it: “Avoid loud and aggressive persons; they are vexatious to the spirit.”
+I’ll leave you with a line from my all-time favourite poem ‘Desiderata’ by Max Ehrmann, which I think applies as much inside the boardroom as it does out of it: “Avoid loud and aggressive persons; they are vexatious to the spirit.”